What is sinusitis?

 This is where salt therapy comes in as an effective complementary method – useful in both acute and chronic cases.

-Salt therapy in sinusitis primarily means nasal irrigation (nasal lavage) with saline.
+The salt therapy in sinusitis primarily means nasal irrigation with saline.
 It is one of the oldest and simplest methods for cleaning the paranasal sinuses – used for millennia in Ayurvedic medicine.

-The second effect is osmotic dilution of secretions.
-Hypertonic (stronger) saline has an osmotic effect: it draws water from the swollen mucosa, thereby reducing swelling and diluting thick secretions.² This facilitates drainage from the sinuses.
+Hypertonic (stronger) saline has an osmotic effect: it draws water from the swollen mucosa, thereby reducing swelling and diluting thick secretions.
+This facilitates drainage from the sinuses.
+In addition, nasal irrigation physically washes out thick mucus, allergens, pathogens and inflammatory mediators from the nasal cavity and paranasal sinuses.

-The third effect is improvement of mucociliary clearance.
 The nasal cavity is lined with tiny cilia that move mucus outward in wave-like motions.
-Saline stimulates their function, improving the natural self-cleaning mechanism.³
+Saline stimulates their function, improving the natural self-cleaning mechanism.
+This effect is important in preventing recurrent infections.

 What does the scientific research say?